dustinmyers/react-conflux/README.md

 };

 /**
- * The first paremeter of the reducer function, the state, is initially the beginning state
- * of our application.
-The second praameter, the action, is an object sent into our reducer
- * from our dispatch function which we will see in just a minute.
- *
  * Every action object must have a type and payload; the type allows us to navigate the cases
  * in our switch statement (such as in the example reducer above), and the payload is the state
  * which we will update in our reducer.